hageyahhoo/Agile2021/proposal.md

 Additionally, I'm going to share my presentation document with attendees before the session.

-Here is my rough outlines and timings.
+Here are my rough outlines and timings.

 1. Introduction to this session (3 min)
-2. Technical issues in Agile Coaches and developers (8 min)
+2. Identify technical issues (or fears) in both Agile Coaches and developers (8 min)
-    - I'm going to explain the following points for a later talk:
+    - I'm going to explain the following points as a starting point:
         - Fears to (existing/emerging) technologies as an Agile Coach
         - Technical issues that developers want to ask Agile Coaches for support
-3. Examples of solving technical issues with developers (8 min)
+3. Share examples of solving technical issues as an Agile Coach (8 min)
-    - I'm going to explain ways to enlist cooperation from developers as the Agile Coach based on concrete examples in our team:
+    - I'm going to explain ways to enlist cooperation from developers as an Agile Coach based on concrete examples in our team:
         - Combine API Tests and observability mechanism to reduce MTTR
         - Solve complicated test issues step by step
         - Utilize Kubernetes for replicating test environments and data
-4. Ways to improve technical skills effectively (8 min)
+4. Ways to improve technical skills effectively as an Agile Coach (8 min)
     - I'm going to explain that working with developers is very effective for Agile Coaches to improve technical skills with concrete examples in our team.
 5. Conclusion (3 min)